geosolutions-it/MapStore2/docs/user-guide/catalog.md

     To properly display COG layers in your MapStore map, it is necessary to add the reference system definition supported by the COG in the MapStore [projectionDefs configuration](../../developer-guide/local-config/#projectiondefs-configuration)

 !!! warning
-    The feature is currently in experimental state, and won't be available in the default service types list of the catalog.
+     The COG catalog type in MapStore is still in experimental state and for this reason not directly available in the default service types list of the Catalog tool.
-    In order to enable this service, update the MetadataExplorer plugin's configuration in `localConfig.json` as shown below
+    In order to enable this service, update the default [Catalog tool configuration](https://mapstore.geosolutionsgroup.com/mapstore/docs/api/plugins#plugins.MetadataExplorer) in `localConfig.json`  or inside the application context wizard as shown below:

     ```diff
     {